maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 applet-datetime
 ---------------

-An applet for datetime was implemented, and parts reverse engineered.
+An applet for datetime was implemented, and parts reverse-engineered.
 `hildon-time-zone-chooser <https://github.com/maemo-leste/hildon-time-zone-chooser>`_
 features a pannable map of the world, along with a button in its EditToolbar to allow you to input the name of a city directly.
 This is used for timezone